Python3pkg/Nappy/wiki/Shell-Command.md

 However this is somewhat susceptible to confusion if you (foolishly) define a metric with a label that matches some other metric's ID.
 So don't do both of those things (i.e., either don't define metric labels that match some other metric's ID, or don't mix/match labels and IDs while using `-n`).

-The "nr" command allows you to request print out of a specific attribute when you read a metric so another way to translate a name (label) into an ID is:
+The "nr" command allows you to display a specific attribute when you read a metric so another way to translate a name (label) into an ID is:

     % nr -n 'bozo[id]'
     579875221157343692